Life Outside the Classroom

 Students who have been accepted into the RIT Honors Program have the opportunity to live in honors housing in Carlton Gibson Hall, where they can build friendships and mutual support in the honors community while taking advantage of honors activities beyond the classroom.
 First-year honors students are encouraged to select honors housing, but may also choose other residence hall options, such as special-interest houses.

 University Exploration: A Living-Learning Community for Undecided Majors

 First-year students admitted into the University Studies program are encouraged to live and learn together, to gain insight from each other about the proces of deciding on a final RIT major.
 Students in the USP LLC live in Residence Hall B, where they can interact on a daily basis and discuss a variety of topics ranging from courses, careeers, and deciding on a major to simply talking about their plans for an upcoming weekend.
 The faculty and staff of the University Studies program engage with the students throughout the year with social and educational events held in or near Residence Hall b, starting with a fall picnic each year.

-Housing Operations does not assign hearing and deaf/hard-of-hearing students as roommates unless both students request an assignment together.
+RIT Housing does not assign hearing and deaf/hard-of-hearing students as roommates unless both students request an assignment together.
 Students may be placed on a mainstream floor without requesting this option.

 The RAs assigned to these floors have sign language skills and special training related to the needs of the hearing and deaf/hard-of-hearing population.
 RAs may be hearing or deaf/hard-of-hearing.